Chronic Hypertension and Pregnancy

 is called systolic pressure.

-Chronic hypertension is when a pregnant woman has pre-existing hypertension, or develops
+Chronic hypertension is when a pregnant woman has pre-existing hypertension or develops

-it before the 20th week of pregnancy.
+it before 20 weeks of pregnancy.

 Another form of hypertension in pregnancy is preeclampsia.
 Preeclampsia is a serious